yclas/guides/docs/Security-two-step-sms-authentication.md

 1. An user registers on your website or posts an ad.
 2. An user account is created and the user goes to Edit Profile page and enters his phone number.
 3. After updating the profile details, the user will get a verification code by message on his mobile phone, which he will need to enter in the next page.
-4. Now the user is authenticated and the Two-step SMS authentication is enabled on his account
+4. Now the user is authenticated and the Two-step SMS authentication is enabled on his account.